Pyxus/fray/docs/getting_started/mod_state/index.md

 combat_state_machine.get_root().set_condition("on_hit", true)
 ```

-The above situation could be interpreted as the follow up attack only being performable if the previous attack hit.
+The above situation could be interpreted as the subsequent attack only being performable if the previous attack hit.

 ### Global transitions